duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_helpers.md

 ```
 with 'DDG::GoodieRole::Dates';

-# get the regex for somethig that "looks like a date"
+# get the regex for something that "looks like a date"; this doesn't mean it *is* a valid date
 my $date_regex = date_regex();

 my $probable_date = qr/($date_regex)/i;
+# returns a DateTime object or undef if the date is invalid
 my $parsed_date = parse_string_to_date($probable_date);
 return unless $parsed_date;